oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-slack-config/prepare-adb-slack-config.md

 Slack, a leading collaboration tool, enables teams with the ability to have seamless communication and efficient data management.
 Slack has cool integrations with external apps and sources.

-This lab walks you through the steps to configure your Slack application to receive messages, alerts, and the output of a query from Autonomous Database.
-You will learn the required procedures to send Slack notifications.
+This lab walks you through the steps to create your Slack application and channel to receive messages, alerts, and the output of a query from an Autonomous Database.

 Estimated Time: 25 minutes